ZIP (file format): Local file header

 The extra field contains a variety of optional data such as OS-specific attributes.
 It is divided into records, each with at minimum a 16-bit signature and a 16-bit length.
 A ZIP64 local file extra field record, for example, has the signature 0x0001 and a length of 16 bytes (or more) so that two 64-bit values (the uncompressed and compressed sizes) may follow.
 Another common local file extension is 0x5455 (or "UT") which contains 32-bit UTC UNIX timestamps.

 This is immediately followed by the compressed data.

 Data descriptor

-If the bit at offset 3 (0x08) of the general-purpose flags field is set, then the CRC-32 and file sizes are not known when the header is written.
+If the bit number 3 (0x08) of the general-purpose flags field is set, then the CRC-32 and file sizes are not known when the header is written.
 If the archive is in Zip64 format, the compressed and uncompressed size fields are 8 bytes long instead of 4 bytes long (see section 4.3.9.2).
 The equivalent fields in the local header (or in the Zip64 extended information extra field in the case of archives in Zip64 format) are filled with zero, and the CRC-32 and size are appended in a 12-byte structure (optionally preceded by a 4-byte signature) immediately after the compressed data: